CentreForDigitalHumanities/I-analyzer/backend/corpora/troonredes/citation/citation.md

 ### Other citation styles

 Some style guides recommend that a citation of a speech should include both the date and location.
 The location was not always the same, and is not listed on I-analyzer.
 You can look it up on [history of Prinsjesdag (website of the Dutch senate)](https://www.eerstekamer.nl/historische_gebeurtenis/geschiedenis_prinsjesdag).

+## Referencing word models

+While the text dataset of the troonredes is taken from [troonredes.nl](http://troonredes.nl), the word models were trained by the Centre for Digital Humanities at Utrecht University.

+If you are the word models interface of this corpus in your research, you can cite it by citing the webpage.

+### APA style

+> Centre for Digital Humanities, Utrecht University (2018). *Word models of "Troonredes"*.
+I-analyzer.
+URL: {{ frontend_url }}/word-models/troonredes

+### MLA style

+> Centre for Digital Humanities, Utrecht University.
+"Word models of "Troonredes"." *I-analyzer*, 2018, {{ frontend_url }}/word-models/troonredes.